 Understanding your Belgian income tax bill

 Now that you have filed your tax return, all that you can do is wait for the tax man to send you the tax assessment or tax bill.

 If the calculation shows a reimbursement, you will receive that about two months' later.
 And if you have to pay tax, you have about two months as well.

 Receive the tax bill online

 When you file your tax return online, you still receive your tax bill on paper.
 If you want to receive it online, you need to activate your e-Box in www.mye-box.be

 You will always be able to find a copy of your tax bill (and all past tax bills) in your Taxbox, in MyMinFin together with the tax return you filed online in the past (in pdf format).

 In any event, I would advise you check it to make sure that there are no mistakes.
 Have they copied your figures correctly?
 Does the result seem OK?
 Is it what you expected?
-If you want to do the calculations again, try the calculation again on this Tax-calc.
+If you want to do the calculations again, try the calculation again on Tax-calc.

 If you have questions, you can always call the local tax office and ask them to explain how they made their calculations.

 If you disagree with the tax bill, try to talk with someone at your local tax office first.
-The address, the telephone number and the email address can be found on page 2 of the tax bill (under ‘calcul’).
+You can find the address, the telephone number and the email address can be found on page 2 of the tax bill (under ‘calcul’).
 If it is a simple mistake, they are often prepared to correct the mistake.